 It can be assumed that most people will accept that

 However, the American philosopher David Lewis (1941 - 2001) believed that this sentence involves an existential quantification.
 Why did he believe that?
 Surely you can only existentially quantify over that which exists.
 That’s why it’s existential.
 “Ways things that could have been” don't actually exist.
 There could have been three-headed snakes; though there aren’t.
 Therefore we can’t quantify over three-headed snakes.
 As W.V.O.
 Quine put it: “To be is to be the value of a bound variable.”
 Things that could be can’t be the values of variables...
 Actually, if the philosopher or logician wants to, he can quantify over everything and anything – over literally everything in some cases (as well as nothing, in the case of the dialetheist philosopher Graham Priest).

-However, Lewis qualified his argument by saying that people who believe in possibilities “believe in the existence of entities”.
-Why does Lewis’s argument follow?
-Believing in ways things could be doesn't entail (or imply) a belief in their existence.
-So if these “ways things could have been” are possible worlds, then possible worlds don't exist.
+Lewis qualified his argument by saying that people who believe in possibilities “believe in the existence of entities”.
+What is Lewis’s argument for this move from belief (in possibilities) to existence?
+Believing in ways things could have been doesn't entail (or imply) their existence.
+So if these ways things could have been are possible worlds (or parts thereof), then possible worlds exist?

-Again, why does belief in possibilities entail (or imply) existential quantification?
-Again, David Lewis might have been a bricklayer; though David Lewis the bricklayer didn't and still doesn’t exist.
-That is, we can’t quantify over a bricklaying David Lewis - unless it’s just someone with the same name.
-(Not that Quinian quantification applies to single persons qua single persons.)
+Why does belief in possibilities entail (or imply) existential quantification?
+Again, David Lewis himself might have been a bricklayer; though David Lewis the bricklayer didn't and still doesn’t exist.
+That is, we can’t quantify over a bricklaying David Lewis (unless it’s just someone with the same name).

-Lewis, however, preempts my problems by asking the following question:
+Lewis, however, preempts these problems by asking the following question: